NAACP says white students threw a noose around a black student's neck

 Story highlights

-- Both the alleged victim and perpetrators are high school football players
+- The alleged victim and perpetrators are high school football players

 - Wiggins residents say racial tensions are high